sarthaksarthak9/DevSecOps-Project/README.md

 When you log in for the first time, Grafana will prompt you to change the default password for security reasons.
 Follow the prompts to set a new password.

+**Step 9: Add Prometheus Data Source:**

+To visualize metrics, you need to add a data source.
+Follow these steps:

+- Click on the gear icon (⚙️) in the left sidebar to open the "Configuration" menu.

+- Select "Data Sources."

+- Click on the "Add data source" button.

+- Choose "Prometheus" as the data source type.

+- In the "HTTP" section:
+  - Set the "URL" to `http://localhost:9090` (assuming Prometheus is running on the same server).
+  - Click the "Save & Test" button to ensure the data source is working.